ricardobrein/ricardobrein/README.md

 #

 🤔 I'm looking for help with...
 I am very open to having a mentor, as my learning has been self-taught (through courses, books, hands-on experience).
-My learning style is fast-paced, and attending university is not a possibility for me.
+My learning style is fast-paced, and attending university is not a possibility.
 Any advice is greatly appreciated.
 You can reach me at: ricardobreindembache@gmail.com

 💬 I enjoy discussing various topics related to data, as well as the latest trends in AI, computer vision, natural language processing (NLP), philosophy, economics, geopolitics, psychology, and sociology.